Abdus Salam Murshedy: Business

 Murshedy is the managing director of Envoy Group.
-Besides, he is the director of Premier Bank.
+Besides, he is the director of Premier Bank Limited.
 He started Envoy Garment's journey in 1984.
 Later he made 15 more ready-made garment companies.
-He is currently the president of Bangladesh Exporters Association (EAB), senior vice president of Bangladesh Football Federation (BFF), member of the board of directors of Bangladesh University of Fashion and Technology (BUFT).
-Earlier, he was appointed as the president of Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and director of Bangladesh Mohammedan Sporting Club.
+He is currently the president of Bangladesh Exporters Association (EAB), senior vice president of Bangladesh Football Federation, member of the board of directors of BGMEA Institute of Fashion & Technology.
+Earlier, he was appointed as the president of Bangladesh Garment Manufacturers and Exporters Association (BGMEA) and director of Mohammedan Sporting Club.

+Politics

+On 7 January 2024, Murshedy was elected to parliament from Khulna-4 as a candidate of the Awami League.

+In March 2024, High Court of Bangladesh directed Murshedy to hand over an abandoned Gulshan property to the government alleging him of occupying it illegally.
+At the aftermath of the fall of the Sheikh Hasina led Awami League government in August, Murshedy was arrested and sent to jail in October 2024 in a case over the death of Rubel, a garment worker, in the Dhaka's Adabor area during the 2024 Bangladesh quota reform movement.

 Personal life

 Murshedy is married to Sharmin Salam.
-They have two sons and one daughter.
+They have two sons and a daughter.